stretta/Shadowbox/README.md

 ---

+# 6. Choose setup path

+After cloning, you typically have two options:

+- For development, testing, or running Shadowbox manually from the checkout, continue with the virtual environment steps below.
+- For a normal device install that should set up dependencies, hardware interfaces, and the systemd service for you, skip ahead to step 11 and run `./install.sh`.

+---

-# 6. Create Python virtual environment
+# 7. Create Python virtual environment

 Create environment: